We all know the sensation of being low on gas.

 The oil pressure gauge should read between 25 to 65 PSI while the engine is running.
 Should it start climbing higher (think 80+ PSI), then you’ve got yourself a problem with excessive oil pressure.
 When this happens, it disrupts the ability of your engine to function properly.

-What causes high oil pressure?
+What causes elevated oil pressure?
 The main culprits include:

 Thankfully, in this guide, I am going to review each of these in detail.
 I will also cover what elevated oil pressure is and why it matters.

-Next, I will look at why frequent oil changes are crucial for proper engine balance and answer a few common questions about high oil pressure.
+Next, I will examine why regular oil changes are crucial for proper engine balance and answer a few common questions about high oil pressure.

-But first, I will examine the basics behind how an engine lubrication system works.
+But first, I will examine the fundamentals behind how an engine lubrication system works.

 Let’s get started!